gkorpal/gkorpal.github.io/_reading/book-list.md

 * **Multiplicative Number Theory** by *H. Davenport*: This is a tough book for introducing analytic number theory (the analytic theory of L-functions), but worth the hardwork since you get to prove Prime Number Theorem with a good estimate (chapters 1--22).
 However, anyone interested in analytic number theory must read the chapter 8 about Riemann's contribution (he wrote only one paper on this topic!).
   * **The  Theory  of  Functions** by *E. C. Titchmarsh*.
 A good reference for the complex analysis used by Davenport.
 Might also be worth looking at Titchmarsh's other book "The Theory of the Riemann Zeta-Function."
   * **An  Introduction  to  the  Analytic  Theory  of  Numbers** by *R. Ayoub*: A good supplementary text for the methods and estimates used by Davenport.
   * **A Classical Introduction to Modern Number Theory** by *K. Ireland and M. Rosen*: Provides a straighforward proof of Dirichlet's theorem on infinite primes arithmetic progressions in chapter 16.
+Also see chapters 10 and 11 for a nice exposition on Gauss Sums, Jacobi Sums, and Weil Conjectures.
 * **Fourier Analysis on Number Fields** by *D. Ramakrishnan and R. J. Valenza*: It is an introduction to the adelic approach to number theory organized around John Tate’s Ph.D. thesis which uses representation theory for locally compact groups ([review](https://www.ams.org/journals/bull/2000-37-03/S0273-0979-00-00872-7/S0273-0979-00-00872-7.pdf)).
 The last chapter contains the proof of Dirichlet's class number formula.
 A nice exposition about the connection between classical methods (Davenport's book above) and idelic methods (Tate's thesis) can be found in [this article by Gelbart and Miller](https://www.ams.org/journals/bull/2004-41-01/S0273-0979-03-00995-9/).
   * **Algebraic Number Theory: Proceedings of the instructional conference held at the University of Sussex (Sep 1-17, 1965)** edited by *J. W. S. Cassels and A. Fröhlich*: It uses local fields and adeles heavily.
 Also contains Tate's doctoral thesis that, in some sense, laid the foundations for the Langlands program ([Math.SE](https://math.stackexchange.com/q/25090/)).
 Also, see the notes by [Bjorn Poonen](https://math.mit.edu/~poonen/786/notes.pdf) and Kudla's articles from the Bernstein and Gelbart's book above.
   * **Algebraic Number Theory** by *S. Lang*: The last part is a nice source for some important analytic aspects of algebraic number theory, similar to chapter 7 of Marcus' book and chapter VII of Neukirch's book mentioned above.
 It also contains the proof of Brauer-Siegel theorem (for imaginary quadratic fields, i.e. discriminant D<0, the class number is approximately of size √\|D\|).